July 14, 2020

 Beach fires are not allowed near driftwood piles or vegetation.
 Additional fire restrictions may be in place — watch for signs and check Special Notices during fire season for alerts.

 Some areas of the trail are accessible only during certain seasons and/or only during low tide.
-Check the tides at tidesandcurrents.noaa.gov or pick up a free tide table at state park offices, information centers and many shops and motels.
+Check the tide times at tides-forecast.com.
 Visit our Safe Ways to Explore the Beach for more information.

 Some Oregon beaches are protected nesting grounds for a small shorebird called the western snowy plover.
 During nesting season (March 15- Sept.
 15), hikers on protected beaches must walk on wet sand.
 Also prohibited: dogs (even on a leash), camping and beach fires.
 Watch for signs.
 Visit oregon.gov/plovers for maps and more information.